-- 14. When determining the appropriate Enforcement Measure(s), the FRC should have regard to the aims of the Act and the Aims and Objectives set out in paragraph 5 of these Guidelines and apply Enforcement Measures which are proportionate and tailored to the facts of the particular case. - 15.
-When assessing proportionality, FRC should consider whether a particular Enforcement Measure is commensurate with the circumstances of the case, including the seriousness of the non-compliance, the circumstances of the Recognised Body concerned and the potential harm to the public. - 16.
-When determining which Enforcement Measure(s) to impose, the FRC will usually assess the nature and the seriousness of the non-compliance by considering the (non-exhaustive) factors below: - a.
-Has the Recognised Body derived (or did it intend to derive) any competitive advantage from the non-compliance? - b.
-The nature, extent and importance of the Requirements breached; - c.
-Was the non-compliance deliberate or reckless? - d.
-Did or could the non-compliance adversely affect a significant number of people in the United Kingdom (such as the public, investors or other market users, consumers, clients, employees, pensioners or creditors)? - e.
-Has the non-compliance undermined the purpose or effectiveness of the regulatory arrangements being carried out by the Recognised Body? - f.
-Has or could the non-compliance have undermined confidence in the regulation of statutory audit in the United Kingdom and/or the statutory audit profession generally? - 17.
-Enforcement Measures may be imposed singly or in combination.
-Financial Penalties will usually be imposed in combination with another Enforcement Measure. - 18.
-The FRC should give sufficient explanation of its approach for deciding which Enforcement Measure(s) to apply (and in the case of a Financial Penalty, for each of the Steps set out in Appendix 2), to enable the Recognised Body and the public to understand the FRC's conclusions.
+- 16. When determining the appropriate Enforcement Measure(s), the FRC should have regard to the aims of the Act, the Aims and Objectives set out in paragraph 5 of these Guidelines and the FRCs approach as set out in paragraphs 6-15 of these Guidelines.
+The FRC should only apply Enforcement Measures if proportionate to do so and which are tailored to the facts of the particular case. - 17.
+When assessing proportionality, FRC should consider whether Enforcement Measures at all as well as the particular Enforcement Measure(s) under consideration is/are commensurate with the circumstances of the case, including: - a. the seriousness of the non-compliance; - b. the circumstances (including the financial circumstances where a Financial Penalty is considered) of the Recognised Body concerned; - c. the potential harm to the public. - 18.
+When determining which, if any, Enforcement Measure(s) to impose, the FRC will usually assess: - a. the nature and the seriousness of the non-compliance by considering the following (non-exhaustive) factors below: - the nature, extent and importance of the Requirements breached; - what was the harm caused? - did or could the non-compliance adversely affect a significant number of people in the United Kingdom (such as the public, investors or other market users, consumers, clients, employees, pensioners or creditors)? - has or could the non-compliance undermine the purpose or effectiveness of the regulatory arrangements being carried out by the Recognised Body? - has or could the non-compliance undermine confidence in the regulation of statutory audit in the United Kingdom and/or the statutory audit profession generally?